What Is The Health Information Exchange (HIE) and Why Is It Important?

 The Strategic Health Information Exchange Collaborative (SHIEC) is a national collaborative that represents the HIEs.
 SHIEC has 60 members who collectively cover more than 200 million people nationally – well over half the U.S. population.
-According to the industry group, types of HIEs include:

 - Government-run, for-profit and non-profit

 - Hybrid model health information exchange that involve collaborations among diverse organizations